-Different pension providers offer different options for how you can use your AVC, including the option to buy regular income (an annuity).
+Different pension providers allow you to use your pension pot in different ways, including the option to buy regular income (an annuity).
 By transferring out to one or more different pension arrangements, you may be able to access options that are not available under the LGPS rules, such as:

 - Take a number of lump sums at different stages.
 Usually, the first 25% of each cash withdrawal from your pot will be tax-free with the rest subject to tax. - Take the entire pot as cash in one go.
 Usually, the first 25% will be tax-free with the rest subject to tax.
-Remember, it is possible to take your entire LGPS AVC plan as a tax-free lump sum, subject to certain conditions, if you leave it in the LGPS and take it at the same time as your main LGPS benefits. - Provide a flexible retirement income.
+Remember, it is possible to take your entire LGPS AVC plan as a tax-free lump sum, subject to

+- certain conditions, if you leave it in the LGPS and take it at the same time as your main LGPS benefits. - Provide a flexible retirement income.
 This is known as flexiaccess drawdown.
 You are normally allowed to take a tax-free lump sum of up to 25% then set aside the rest to provide taxable lump sums as and when, or a regular taxable income.

-There may be tax implications associated with accessing your benefits in the ways described above.
+How you take your AVC could affect how much tax you have to pay.
 The income from a pension is taxable; the rate of tax you pay depends on the amount of income that you receive from pensions and from other sources.

-The different options mentioned above have different features, different rates of payment, different charges and different tax implications.
+The options mentioned above have different features, different rates of payment, different charges and different tax implications.